albertofilice/rhacm-gitops/README.md

 # Integrating Openshift Gitops with Red Advanced Cluster Manager

-The ManagedClusterSetBinding and placement are used to intercept and configure the clusters present on RHACM also in ArgoCD, it is possible to customize these configurations by excluding specific clusters.
+ManagedClusterSetBinding and placement are used to intercept and configure the clusters present on RHACM and in ArgoCD.
+It is possible to customize these configurations by excluding specific clusters.

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta1